saqibjr/test/README.md

 - NiFi
     1. Run NiFi on your machine
-    Change to the nifi directory and input command: (It usually takes minutes to start)
+    Open the NiFi directory on terminal and input command: (It usually takes minutes to start)
         ```sh
         $ bin/nifi.sh run
         ```